-“He was well-liked at school and had a lot friends,” Hamak said.
+“He was well-liked at school and had a lot of friends,” Hamak said.
 “I think the military was a good fit for him.
-He felt connected in the military.
+He felt connected to the military.
 He was very excited, even when he talked about enlisting and going to basic

 After a tour of duty in Afghanistan, Marine Cpl.
 Sean Osterman stopped back at Tech this summer to see how Hamak was doing.